Quantum K-theory of Quiver Varieties and Many-Body Systems: Quantum K-theory

 \subsubsection{Gluing Operator}

 In order to construct the quantum product we need an important element in the theory of relative quasimaps, namely the gluing operator.
-This is the operator\footnote{In fact, the gluing operator is a rational function of the quantum parameters $\mathbf{G}\in End (K_{\mathsf{T}}(X))(z)$. } $\mathbf{G}\in End (K_{\mathsf{T}}(X))[[z]]$ defined by:
+As for all operators or enumerative invariants in this paper we will use the following notation for Kahler variables: for a vector $\ard=(d_i)$, This is the operator\footnote{In fact, the gluing operator is a rational function of the quantum parameters $\mathbf{G}\in End (K_{\mathsf{T}}(X))(z)$ and $\mathbf{G}^{-1}$ is also an endomorphism of non-localized $K$ theory (See Section 6.5 in \cite{Okounkov:2015aa})} $\mathbf{G}\in End (K_{\mathsf{T}}(X))[[z]]$ defined by:

 It plays an important role in the degeneration formula, see e.g. \cite{Okounkov:2015aa}.
 Namely, let a smooth curve $\mathcal{C}_{\varepsilon}$ degenerate to a nodal curve:

 Here $\mathcal{C}_{0,1}$ and $\mathcal{C}_{0,2}$ are two different components that are glued to each other at point $p$.
 The degeneration formula counts quasimaps from $\mathcal{C}_{\varepsilon}$ in terms of relative quasimaps from $\mathcal{C}_{0,1}$ and $\mathcal{C}_{0,2}$, where the relative conditions are imposed at the gluing point $p$.
 The family of spaces $\textsf{QM}(\mathcal{C}_{\varepsilon}\to X)$ is flat, which means that we can replace curve counts for any $\mathcal{C}_{\varepsilon}$ by $\mathcal{C}_{0}$.
 In particular, we can replace counts of quasimaps from ${\mathbb{P}}^1$ by a degeneration of it, for example by two copies of ${\mathbb{P}}^1$ glued at a point.